-“Jace knew ya didn’ts trust ‘im.
-Your heart was shut to ‘im.”
+“Jace know ya don’ts trust ‘im.
+Your heart is shut to ‘im.”

 “How kin I trust a ghost?”

-“You already did when Casper raised ya up on the stage today.
-Ya ever floated a’fore?
-How’s that happen?”
+“You already do.
+When Casper raised ya up on the stage today, ya ever floated a’fore?
+How’d that happen?”

 “I felt it was you’s.
 I was feelin’ ya when my eyes was shut tight.”